 There are several categories of employment-based Green Cards that are open to foreign nationals, both self-sponsored and those that require the sponsorship of an employer.
 Generally, an employment-based Green Card applicant’s spouse and children under 21 are also eligible for the Green Card as “derivative beneficiaries”.
 The key is that the marriage must take place before the primary applicant’s Green Card is issued.

 5. Diversity Green Card Lottery

-In 1980, the United States introduced a Visa Lottery program known as the “Diversity Visa” or “Green Card Lottery”.
-The purpose of the program is to promote diversity in the United States by giving citizens of countries that underuse the other Green Card routes to obtain a Green Card.
-The spouse and children of DV winners are eligible to obtain the Green Card along with the main applicant.
+Diversity Visa Lottery or “Green Card Lottery” aims to promote diversity in the United States by giving citizens of countries that underuse the other Green Card routes a way to obtain a Green Card.
+The spouse and children under 21 of DV winners are eligible to obtain the Green Card along with the main applicant.
 For spouses, the marriage must occur before the main applicant obtains the Green Card.

 What VisaPro Customers Are Saying

 [VisaPro legal team] was incredibly knowledgable and extremely helpful throughout the process.
-We were exceptionally impressed with how they have combined the great personal and communication skills they bring and also technology with a highly intuitive website which guides you and keeps you updated throughout the process……..This is a true testimonial, I would highly recommend Visapro to anyone looking for guidance and success in this area."
+We were exceptionally impressed with how they have combined the great personal and communication skills they bring and also technology with a highly intuitive website which guides you and keeps you updated throughout the process……..This is a true testimonial, I would highly recommend VisaPro to anyone looking for guidance and success in this area."